-Typically, the fixup script ensures that the device under test is in a suitable state to be taken offline (unconfigured) or in a suitable state for error injection (for example, configured, error free, and servicing a workload).
-A minimal script for a network driver could be:
+Typically, the fixup_script ensures that the device under test is in a suitable state to be taken offline (unconfigured) or in a suitable state for error injection (for example, configured, error free, and servicing a workload).
+The following script is a minimal script for a network driver:

 #!/bin/ksh driver=xyznetdrv ifnum=$driver$DRIVER_INSTANCE if [[ $DRIVER_CONFIGURE = 1 ]]; then ifconfig $ifnum plumb ifconfig $ifnum ... ifworkload start $ifnum elif [[ $DRIVER_UNCONFIGURE = 1 ]]; then ifworkload stop $ifnum ifconfig $ifnum down ifconfig $ifnum unplumb fi exit $?

-ifworkload should initiate the workload as a background task.
-The fault injection occurs after the fixup script configures the driver under test and brings it online (DRIVER_CONFIGURE is set to 1).
+The ifworkload command should initiate the workload as a background task.
+The fault injection occurs after the fixup_script configures the driver under test and brings it online (DRIVER_CONFIGURE is set to 1).

 The driver tester has substantial control over the errdefs that are produced by the test automation process.
-See th_define(1M).
+See the th_define(1M) man page.